Pineapple bun

 A pineapple bun (菠蘿包 (bo^{1} lo^{4} baau^{1})) is a kind of sweet bun predominantly popular in Hong Kong and also common in Chinatowns worldwide.
 Despite the name, it does not traditionally contain pineapple; rather, the name refers to the look of the characteristic topping (which resembles the texture of a pineapple).

 History

-Tai Tung Bakery is one of the oldest family-run bakeries in Hong Kong, making about 1,000 pineapple buns daily since 1943.
+The origin of the pineapple bun is unclear.
+The earliest documented evidence of the pineapple bun can be traced back to Hong Kong in 1942.
+It was during this time that the Tai Tung Bakery first opened its doors to the public.
+The shop owner, Tse Ching-yuen, recalls that he has been making pineapple buns since he was just 11 years old.
+However, he acknowledges that there were similar baked goods in Japan before that period.
+At the time, they were called 酥皮包 (crispy-skin buns), but customers kept calling them pineapple buns.

+By another account, the Ng family was deported from Mexico to Hong Kong and opened a restaurant there in 1946.
+They slightly adapted the concha to the local palate, creating the pineapple bun.

-In June 2014, the Hong Kong Government listed the pineapple bun as a part of Hong Kong's intangible cultural heritage.
+In June 2014, the government of Hong Kong listed the pineapple bun as a part of Hong Kong's intangible cultural heritage.
 Tai Tung Bakery in Yuen Long, which had been making pineapple buns for more than 70 years, was a key proponent of including the technique for making the buns on the list of 480 items of living heritage.

 Composition

 The top of the pineapple bun (the part which is made to resemble a pineapple) is made of a dough similar to that used to make sugar cookies, which consists of sugar, eggs, flour, and lard.
 It is crunchy and is quite sweet compared to the bread underneath.
 The bread dough underneath is that which is used in Hong Kong–style breads, which is a softer and sweeter dough than in European breads.
 It is popular at breakfast or afternoon tea.

 Although it is known as a "pineapple bun", the traditional version contains no pineapple.
 The name originated from the fact that its sugary top crust is cooked to a golden-brown colour, and because its checkered top resembles the skin of a pineapple.